National Premier Leagues Capital Football Men's

 The National Premier Leagues Capital Football (also known as NPL ACT 1 or simply NPL1) is a soccer competition contested by clubs affiliated to Capital Football.
-The league is the highest level (level 1) competition in the Australian Capital Territory (ACT) region.
+The league is the highest level competition in the Australian Capital Territory (ACT) region.
 It is a subdivision of the National Premier Leagues and sits in Level 2 in the overall Australian league system.

 History

 After the 2006 season, the tournament was reorganised based on criteria mandating a development pathway within clubs, where each club is required to field a squad in the reserves and Under-18 divisions.
 Nine teams contested in the Premier League in 2007, cutting Gungahlin Juventus, White Eagles and reigning premier Cooma Tigers from the top tier.

 The same nine teams remained in the Premier League for 2008 and 2009.
 The pathway system was expanded to include a Premier U16 competition, with all nine clubs required to field a team from their club or an affiliated club.
 Capital Football initially revoked the licence of Queanbeyan City for the 2009 season, citing a non-compliance with the developmental and administrative standards expected for the league.
 However, Queanbeyan were reinstated on appeal and following the presentation of further evidence demonstrating these standards could be met.

 At the close of the 2009 season, the licences of all participating clubs were reviewed and expressions of interest sought for new additional entrants to the competition for 2010–2012.

 In November 2014 Woden Weston FC was incorporated with the intention to merge the elite levels of Woden Valley FC and Weston Molonglo FC into one club, to compete in the National Premier Leagues in 2015 and beyond.
 The new merged club was officially launched on 20 February 2015, with colours for their new strip sourced from both clubs (black from Weston Creek and red from Woden Valley).